L-Karimi/Movie-App/README.md

 * Lucy Karimi

 ## DESCRIPTION
-* This is a simple java application that allows user to see alist of movies together with their genres and is also able to search according to their preferences.
+* This is a simple java application that allows user to see a list of movies together with their genres and is also able to search according to their preferences.

 ## PROJECT SETUP INSTRUCTIONS
 Visit the link - https://github.com/luciahroyalty101/WallView-App

 -Download and install Android SDK

 - Download and install JAVA